 At Holm Cultram Abbey CE Primary School, we follow the guidance and procedures set down by Cumbria Safeguarding Children Partnership.
 We ensure that all staff are fully trained to recognise signs of abuse and to know what steps to take if they are concerned.

 We recognise that we have an explicit duty to safeguard, protect and promote the welfare of children from abuse and to work together with other agencies to ensure adequate arrangements within our school to identify, assess and support those children who are suffering harm.

 We work closely with Cumbria Children's Services who can offer families with the support they require.
 They will work with schools to improve outcomes for our children and their families.
-More information is available from their website:

 We also work along side a number of other agencies who can support families when they are experiencing difficulties and are seeking support.

 If you have any concerns about your child or family situation, or about the welfare of another, talking helps.